-South Africa is often called the Cradle of Humankind, for it is where archaeologists discovered 2,5-million-year-old fossils of our earliest ancestors, and 100 000-year-old remains of modern man.
+South Africa is often called the "Cradle of Humankind", for it is where archaeologists discovered 2,5-million-year-old fossils of our earliest ancestors, and 100 000-year-old remains of modern man.

-The results of the second democratic Census (Census 2001) were released in July 2003.
-On the night of 10 October 2001, there were 44 819 778 people in South Africa.
-Of these, 79% classified themselves as African; 9,6% as white; 8,9% as coloured; and 2,5% as Indian/Asian.

-According to Statistics South Africa (Stats SA), the mid-2007 population was estimated at 47,9 million.
-Africans were in the majority (about 38 million) and constituted 79,6% of the total South African population.
-The white population was estimated at 4,4 million, the coloured population at 4,2 million and the Indian/Asian population at 1.2 million.
+According to the Community Survey 2007, there are 48 502 063 people in South Africa.
+Of these, 79% classify themselves as African; 9,6% as white; 8,9% as coloured; and 2,5% as Indian/Asian.
+Africans are in the majority (about 38 million) and constitute 79% of the total South African population.
+The white population is estimated at 9,6 million, the coloured population at 4,2 million and the Indian/Asian population at 2,6 million.